Mont St Michel - Medieval Abbey - Normandy

 It remained an important place of pilgrimage, even in time of war, when the region was under English occupation.

-These were the last buildings to be added, as the French Revolution broke out.
+The monastic buildings were the last extension to the abbey, as the French Revolution broke out shortly afterward.

-The monks were expelled and the abbey converted into a prison.
+The monks were expelled and the abbey converted into a prison until 1863.

 This saved it from further neglect and deterioration.

 UNESCO listed it World Heritage Site in 1979 and added the La Baie du Mont St Michel in 2007.